zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

 Depending on the complexity of your changes, it can be difficult to identify data set differences with plain text.

-To help this, you can extend Files Util Plug-in to create a more visual output.
+To help fix this, you can extend Files Util Plug-in to create a more visual output.
 For this tutorial, use [diff2html](https://diff2html.xyz/) to generate side-by-side diffs that make it easier to compare changes, as seen in the image below.

 | ![Side by Side Diff](../../images/guides/CLI/htmlDiff2.png) |
 |:--:|